guidmt/TE_pipeline/README.md

 # Update:
 09/02/2020:
 - seqkit now split the reference genome by chromosome
-- changed script fasta_reference_portion2.pl, add argument (path reference), to identiy the folders with the fasta for each chromosomes and extract the sequences.
+- changed script fasta_reference_portion2.pl, add argument (path reference), to identiy the folder with the fasta for each chromosome and extract the sequences.

 08/04/2020:
 - add stages pipeline